 - You don’t see her liability–the risk she takes every day by entrusting you and your ungrateful coworkers with real, live clients.

 You saw none of that overwhelmingly stressful, complicated process–nor did you aid her in it–and yet you think you know it all and deserve it all.
-You think you deserve exactly what your employer is earning, despite having done NONE of the work she did.
+You think you deserve more than what your employer earns, despite having done none of the work she did.